 About 10 percent of people in need of treatment for an SUD receive specialty treatment.1 Of those who are treated for an opioid use disorder, less than 30 percent receive the medications buprenorphine, methadone, or extended-release naltrexone (Vivitrol®), even though there is strong evidence they are effective.110 The two major questions in the addiction treatment field are:

 - How can we get more people with opioid use disorders to engage in treatment?

 - How can we make sure the treatment they receive is based on the best available science?

 The growing adoption of electronic health records (EHRs) provides an important tool to address this problem.

 People with SUDs are often seen by clinicians (i.e., their primary care doctor) in general medical settings, but visits typically focus on managing other illnesses.
 Substance use is rarely discussed or addressed in such visits.
 The NIDA Center for Clinical Trials Network, in consultation with the Office of the National Coordinator for Health IT, the Health Resources and Services Administration, and the Substance Abuse and Mental Health Services Administration, is developing a Clinical Decision Support (CDS) tool that can be incorporated into EHRs to help primary care providers identify patients with opioid use disorders and determine the best treatments for them.
 The CDS will include guidance on how to screen for and assess SUDs and will help the health care provider develop a plan of action tailored to meet the needs of the patient, taking into consideration the patient’s motivation and treatment preferences and any co-occurring health conditions.

-This effort will encourage the general health care system to identify patients in need of treatment, promote the use of evidence-based treatments like MAT, and foster the collection of standardized clinical data related to substance use in EHRs.
+This effort will encourage the general health care system to identify patients in need of treatment, promote the use of evidence-based treatments like medication-assisted treatment, and foster the collection of standardized clinical data related to substance use in EHRs.